Hello and welcome to my YES Standard snowboard review

 In terms of waist width the 156cm that I rode in the 2018 model had a 258mm waist width and the 2017 model 156cm had a 250mm waist width – so this increased quite a bit.
 The 159 now has a 263mm waist – which is wider than the 2017 159W, which had a 258mm waist.

 The sidecuts and effective edges also changed for the 2018 model.

 Check out the breakdown of the score in the table below.

-It’s on the top of the list for me, as far as do-it-all, one-board-quiver boards out there go.
+The Standard is on the top of the list for me, as far as do-it-all, one-board-quiver boards out there go.
 As well as performing really well across all the categories I test for, it's also just got that X factor that's hard to describe.

 More Info, Current Prices and Where to Buy Online

 If you want to see how the Standard compared to other all-mountain boards or want to check out some other options check out the next link.